Victoria Walks® board members are appointed for their skills and experience and do not represent any organisations for which they may be associated.

 Supported by Ben Rossiter (Secretary and Executive Officer)

-Ben Rossiter is the founding Executive Officer and has led a small but enterprising team of staff to see the organisation become the primary walking organisation leading the move towards the creation of walkable communities in Australia.
+Ben Rossiter is the founding Executive Officer and has led a small but enterprising team of staff to see the organisation become the primary Australian organisation leading the move for walkable communities.

 Past Board members